lc-2025/theme-switcher/README.md

 ## About

-_Theme Switcher_ is a stateful _React_ component based on _TailwindCSS_ and _HeadlessUI_ agnostic library for Light and Dark theme modification.
+_Theme Switcher_ is a stateful _React_ component based on _TailwindCSS_ and _HeadlessUI_ agnostic library for Light and Dark theme management.
-Created to rely on a ready-to-go utility and speed up the development process by reusing it across different projects.
-Totally customizable and adaptable.
+A totally customizable and adaptable ready-to-go utility provided as a NPM _package_ to speed up the workflow.

 ## Features